geirolz/SOLID-In-a-nutshell/src/main/java/com/github/geirolz/solid/ocp/OpenClosed.md

 }
 ```

-Try yourself to add another Modem implementation!
+Try to think about another Modem implementation!
 The `LogOn` code will not change!

 ---
 ## Example solution - Static Polymorphism